KatherineMichel/portfolio/doc/2024-recap.md

 ### PyCon US 2024 Recap

 I've found writing a conference recap to be a good device for recording my experience.
-I wrote a [PyCon US 2024 Recap](https://katherinemichel.github.io/portfolio/pycon-us-2024-recap.html).
+I wrote a deep dive of my [PyCon US 2024](https://katherinemichel.github.io/portfolio/pycon-us-2024-recap.html) experience.

 ### Hacker News

+Not long after I posted it on social media, I got a kudo from Kenneth Reitz.

 Unbeknownst to me, Neil Stoker, Senior Director of Ratings AI at Fitch Ratings, had [submitted the recap to Hacker News](https://news.ycombinator.com/item?id=40552621).

 He tweeted to me that it was trending there.
 It had reached #2!

 <!--
-I was already feeling chuffed, because I had gotten a kudo from Kenneth Reitz.

 https://x.com/nmstoker/status/1797250668501020962

 Kudos from Kenneth, Trey, Seth etc.